JONATHAN-SO-L/vecolat/README.md

 # vecolat
-Repositiry whole site of veco.lat
+Repository of whole site of veco.lat